27 June 2019

 The infection can be transmitted via the following ways:

 - by consuming food or water contaminated with the virus;

 - by contact with vomitus or faeces from infected persons;

 - by aerosol spread with contaminated droplets of splashed vomitus.

 The incubation period is usually 12 – 48 hours.

 Given adequate fluids to prevent dehydration and supportive treatment, the patient usually recovers within 1 – 3 days.
 Antibiotics are of no value in treatment.

 No vaccine is available for norovirus infection.
 As a general measure to prevent gastroenteritis, members of the public are advised to:

 1. Maintain good personal hygiene

 - Perform hand hygiene frequently, especially before handling food or eating, and after using the toilet.
-Wash hands with soap and water for at least 20 seconds, then dry with a disposable paper towel or hand dryer.
-If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70-80% alcohol-based handrub is an effective alternative.
+Wash hands with liquid soap and water, and rub for at least 20 seconds.
+Then rinse with water and dry with a disposable paper towel or hand dryer.
+If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70 to 80% alcohol-based handrub is an effective alternative.

 - Wear gloves and a surgical mask while disposing of or handling vomitus and faeces, and wash hands thoroughly afterwards.